Welcome to Warmachine University

 - Talk to other Warmachine University editors on the Facebook group page

-Since that announcement we have been editing all our pages from their old 'pseudo-rules' to being exact copies, but there are a couple of obstacles:
+Since that announcement we have edited nearly all our pages from 'pseudo-rules' to exact copies, but we don't always get it right (for various reasons).

 What this all adds up to is simple: We try our best, but there are mistakes on this website.
 Don't trust everything you read on the internet, and always play the game based on the official rules.
 Meanwhile, if you see a mistake, go ahead and fix it!